 Our initiatives combine the power of specialized legal experts and advocates to bring the tools of justice to immigrants, the elderly, disaster survivors, and other vulnerable populations

 For more than 15 years, Pro Bono Net and our programs have played a key role in mobilizing and networking the legal community to assist the legal needs of disaster survivors.
-We develop and host resources to strengthen the work of legal advocates and volunteers engaged in disaster response efforts.
+We create and host resources to strengthen the work of organizations and advocates working to advance equity, rights and resilience in communities impacted by climate-driven and other disasters.

 Justice for Older Americans

-Many seniors, but particularly those living on the economic margins, are vulnerable to issues such as financial exploitation, abuse or eviction.
+Many older adults, but particularly those living on the economic margins, are vulnerable to issues such as financial exploitation, abuse or housing instability.
 We create online tools that power new models of collaboration to serve the legal needs of older Americans, including those who are homebound, disabled or isolated.

 Immigrant Justice